jcolag/entropy-arbitrage/2023-06-29-vengeance-factor.md

  >
  > **PICARD**: It's not unlike much the history of my own planet.

-They somehow refuse to use the word [feud](https://en.wikipedia.org/wiki/Feud), here.
+They somehow refuse to use the word {% wiki Feud|feud|en %}, here.
 Feuds have, in fact, shown up frequently (along with duels) around the world, and still do, usually when the culture sees governmental peace-making as lacking.
 The plan usually starts out as an attempt at retributive justice, but since the two sides have no means of mediating what that means, you end up with a spiral of escalating violence.

 This might give some impression of the state of inter-governmental affairs, given how the crew frequently treats the Ferengi and Romulans in a tit-for-tat manner, looking for reasons to punish and dominate these other groups.